 Archive for the ‘Magnus Carlsen’ Category

-Sinquefield Cup 2018
+Sinquefield cup 2018

-Grand Chess Tour Magnus wins
+Grand Chess Tour playoff

 Magnus: “I found some life again after I won the last game against Wesley.”